-All West Virginia residents should complete the West Virginia documents and provide copies to their family, physicians and local hospital.
+All West Virginia residents should complete the West Virginia Advance Directives and provide copies to their Medical Power of Attorney, family, physicians and local hospital.

 West Virginia Advance Directive forms are available by clicking on the links below: